 What can you do with a Liberal Arts Degree?

-As you can see, the careers associated with a Liberal Arts degree vary widely!
+The careers associated with a Liberal Arts degree vary widely, which shows why a liberal arts degree can be a benefit to those seeking different careers.
 Whether you have a head for numbers or dream of teaching at a respected college, there is something for everyone when you customize your liberal arts degree program to suit your end goals.

 Just as the Liberal Arts career paths vary, you may have noticed that the salaries listed above have a wide range as well.
 As with any career, experience and educational level play a large role in salary outcome.
 The table above highlights the average salaries that you may be able to expect after working 10 years in a professional field.